-If you’d like to order flies in advance of your trip, Rob Solo or Daryl Burry would be happy to fill your order and have it waiting at the lodge for you.
+If you’d like to order flies in advance of your trip, Daryl Burry or Brian Sweeney will be happy to fill your order and have it waiting at the lodge for you.
 Please note that fly orders will have to be placed well in advance of the season to insure that your order is ready.

 Daryl Burry [email protected]

 Angling for Atlantic Salmon in Newfoundland and Labrador is only permitted with the use of a single barbless hook.
 This is a government regulation and the enforcement of same will be strictly regulated at Camp.
 Please make sure that your barbs are pinched before you get to camp and please make sure to bring a good pair of pliers, just in case.

 If you’re having difficulty sourcing equipment for your trip, the following suppliers are ones that we have dealt with in the past and will be able to assist you in getting ready.

 Fishing Fever Fly and Tackle Shop – www.fishingfever.ca